letolabs/letolabs.github.com/_posts/2011-11-15-parrot-libgit2-winxed-unicorns.md

 If learning about libgit2 and Parrot sounds interesting to you, fork parrot-libgit2 and try it out!
 You can also find me hanging out in #libgit2 on irc.freenode.net if you have questions.
+May the DAG be with you.